 The Bible teaches that repentance is a gift from God.

-In this passage, Peter states to the Sanhedrin that God placed Jesus at His right hand in order to grant repentance to Israel.
-In other words, Jesus does not only grant the blessing of repentance (God's forgiveness) but the change of heart which secures the blessing.
+In this passage, Peter says to the Sanhedrin that God placed Jesus at His right hand in order to grant repentance to Israel.
+In other words, Jesus does not only grant the result of repentance (God's forgiveness of sins), but the repentance itself, the change of heart which secures the blessing.

 This is an important truth to know, because it keeps us from evangelistic self-reliance and manipulation, and it promotes evangelistic praise.
-It protects us from self-reliance, when we realize that we absolutely cannot force anyone to believe in Christ.
-We cannot using natural means force a true conversion, because there is something fundamentally, radically wrong with every person's soul, because of the enslaving power of sin and Satan.
+We realize that we absolutely cannot force anyone to believe in Christ.
+We cannot using natural psychology to drive a true conversion.

 Every lost person ought to repent, because it's God's will that they should.
 Sin is always wrong, and obedience is God s always right, regardless of how spiritually unwilling a lost person is.
 God will use the impenitent to glorify Himself on the day of their judgment (Proverbs 16:4).
 We preach to all, without discrimination, that each one should repent and turn to Christ.
 But God must give the gift of repentance, for their heart-attitudes toward sin and God to change.